Seahawks DB Tariq Woolen looking for challenges to ‘attack’ despite being ‘raw’

 And while Scott’s “thinkers but not blinkers” mantra may be unique, the overall philosophy isn’t necessarily new.

 Coaches forever have talked of getting players comfortable enough with what they are doing that they can simply play without their brains being bogged down in details.
-That’s been a key tenant of Pete Carroll’s philosophy for years and one reason Seattle’s defenses have long been considered as uncomplicated as any in the NFL.
+That’s been a key tenet of Pete Carroll’s philosophy for years and one reason Seattle’s defenses have long been considered as uncomplicated as any in the NFL.

 But with new assistants Scott and Sean Desai, the associate head coach for defense, bringing in some new looks to the Seattle defense, teaching and learning loom more critical than ever to on-field success this fall.